 - Are you capable of managing your financial affairs?

-- The specific type of mental disorder that is affecting your emotional/behavioral state.
+- The specific type of mental disorder or mental health condition that is affecting your emotional/behavioral state.

 All veterans start with a presumption of competency, so it is automatically assumed that you are competent.
 For you to receive this presumption of competency there must be a balance of positive and negative evidence as to mental capacity.
 Where there is more evidence showing incompetency, then it cannot be presumed that you are competent.
 There has to be clear, convincing medical evidence that leaves no doubt that you are incompetent.
 If there isn’t that clear evidence, the rater will not make a determination as to whether or not you are competent without a definite opinion from medical authorities.
 If there is any reasonable doubt as to whether or not you are competent, the doubt will be resolved in favor of your competency.